 The best way to avoid slipping back to a darker shade is to occasionally top up your whitening with an 'at-home' tray system.
 Studies reveal that patients who re-treat their teeth require a much shorter time than the original bleaching treatment (one session per original week of treatment).

-Naturally, avoiding heavily stained food and drink such as strong coffee, red wines and curries, as well as nicotine products, will contribute to the efficacy of your tooth whitening treatment.
+Naturally, avoiding heavily stained food and drink such as strong coffee, red wine and curries, as well as nicotine products, will contribute to the efficacy of your tooth whitening treatment.

 In most cases, teeth can be extracted simply and quickly by your General Dental Practitioner.
-However, for more complex surgical extractions, we have the services of Professor Cemal Ucer, on the specialist surgical register, who can undertake all surgical procedures.
-We also have an efficient system for referring to the local hospitals.
+However, for more complex surgical extractions, we have an efficient system for referring to the local hospitals.

 Bleeding gums are a sign of unhealthy gums.
 It is extremely difficult to make healthy gums bleed.
 Bleeding gums are a sign of gingivitis, in most cases a result of ineffective tooth cleaning.
 Bleeding gums may also be a sign of periodontal disease, which affects the bone holding the teeth in.
 If this is not treated it can lead to early tooth loss.